7 Reasons Why Your Tooth Hurts When Biting Down or Chewing

 6) Gum Disease

 Periodontal therapy targets the diseased “pockets” around your teeth, where the bacteria are eating away at your ligaments and bone.
-Usually, the treatment process involves a series of deep cleanings to remove calcified tartar and plaque buildup down under your gum tissues (where a toothbrush and floss don’t reach.)
+Usually, the periodontal disease treatment process involves a series of deep cleanings to remove calcified tartar and plaque buildup down under your gum tissues (where a toothbrush and floss don’t reach.)
 The ultimate goal is to get those gum tissues to tighten back up and reattach to the tooth, and as a result they shouldn’t feel sore when you’re chewing.

 The best treatment for an abscessed tooth is to clean out the infected nerve, then seal the canal off with a root canal.
 Endodontic treatment prevents the need for extracting your tooth while also eliminating the source of pain.